riasingh16/Zomato-Customer-Revenue-Operational-Analysis/README.md

 **1. Revenue Generation & Dish Promotion**

-  Problem: A significant portion of revenue is driven by a small selection of dishes, with the top 5 accounting for 37% of total revenue.
+  **Problem:** A significant portion of revenue is driven by a small selection of dishes, with the top 5 accounting for 37% of total revenue.

-  Solution: Promote high-performing dishes through targeted marketing (in-app recommendations, email marketing) and dynamic pricing during peak hours.
+  **Solution:** Pro ote high-performing dishes through targeted marketing (in-app recommendations, email marketing) and dynamic pricing during peak hours.
 Create combo deals pairing popular dishes with underperforming items.
 Introduce varying portion sizes (e.g., snack-size, family-size) to cater to different customer needs and increase order value.

 **2. Customer Engagement & Retention**